-The State certifies that the Synar Survey Inspection Protocol on file with the Center for Substance Abuse Prevention and submitted with the Annual Synar Report for FFY 2009 is up-to-date and approved by the Center for Substance Abuse Prevention.
+The State certifies that the Synar Survey Inspection Protocol on file with the Center for Substance Abuse Prevention and submitted with the Annual Synar Report for FFY 2011 is up-to-date and approved by the Center for Substance Abuse Prevention.

-State: GA
+State: Georgia

-Name of Chief Executive Officer or Designee: Frank Shelp, M.D., M.P.H., Commissioner, Georgia Department of Behavioral Health & Developmental Disabilities
+Name of Chief Executive Officer or Designee: Frank E. Shelp, M.D., M.P.H.

 Signature of CEO or Designee:

-Title:

-Date Signed:
+Title: DBHDD Commissioner Date Signed:

-If signed by a designee, a copy of the designation must be attached.
+If signed by a designee, a cop by of the designation must be attached.

-FFY: 2009 State: GA Date: 11/19/2009
+FFY: 2011 State: Georgia Date: 11.23.2010